mabraham123/ctf/README.md

 - A2 grade achived for this project

 ## Future Additions
-* Hash the answers and user input
+* Hash the answers and user input then compare hashes than comparing plaintext